Dzsek/pretense/README.md

 ### 10.2 I've added the hercules mod, but airdropped units just disapear

-You need to add the Hercules airdrop script to the mission.
+You need to add the Hercules airdrop script to the mission if you would like the normal airdrops to work, as these are not tracked by Pretense.
 It is not added by default.
-Only Squads from the Logistics menu built into the mission are supported by default.
+Only Squads from the Logistics menu built into the mission are supported by default, without the need of extra scripts.

+You also need to install the Hercules mod server side if you are running Pretense on a server, so that the server is aware of the new payloads added by the mod.

 ### 10.3 I've added CTLD/Hercules script, but deployed units are not saved after the mission is restarted.